About Consumer and Business Services

 Gaming annual reports

-Each year the Liquor and Gambling Commissioner must submit a report to the Minister on the administration of the Gaming Machines Act 1992.
+Annual reports by the Liquor and Gambling Commissioner to the Minister on the administration of the Gaming Machines Act 1992 prior to 1 July 2012 are listed below.

 - Annual Report – 2011/2012